-The statutory review also recommended the Government develop options for regulating ‘tranche two’ entities (lawyers, conveyancers, accountants, real estate agents, trust and company service providers and high-value dealers) under the AML/CTF regime and undertake a cost-benefit analysis (CBA) of the options developed.
-The CBA was completed on 30 June 2017 and is currently being considered by the Government.
+The statutory review also recommended the Government develop options for regulating ‘tranche two’ entities (lawyers, conveyancers, accountants, real estate agents, trust and company service providers and high-value dealers) under the AML/CTF regime and undertake a cost-benefit analysis of the options developed.
+The cost-benefit analysis was completed on 30 June 2017 and is currently being considered by the Government.

 Australian Securities and Investment Commission enforcement review taskforce (milestone 4)